 I had actually forgotten about this until just the other day.
 I was listening to a podcast that reminded me of this exercise and led me to dig it up.
 It is amazing to see the things that have come to fruition.
 It’s also interesting to reflect back to see what I was thinking and what I was influenced by at the time.

 This is getting published about 4.5 years after I wrote it and a lot of it still stands true today.
 Actually, there are many aspects that have already happened.
 In the near future I plan to complete this exercise again, maybe even make it a yearly exercise.
 Only this time, so I don’t forget about it, I will plan to use Boomerang to schedule an email five years into the future with the letter to myself for reflection.
 I will also plan to memorialize the reflections here on this blog.

-After you read the vision I had for myself 10 years into the future, I encourage you to write yourself a letter from the future with the vision you have for your own life (don’t hold anything back).
-Let that be the document that guides your day to day activities.
+After you read the vision I had for myself 10 years into the future, I encourage you to write your own letter to yourself from the future with the vision you have for your own life (don’t hold anything back).
+Let that be the document that guides your day-to-day activities.

 Written: October 11th, 2022

 Sent back in time to : October 11th, 2012